 Shared sensorial: things that we usually call "real", a part of what we call "reality".
 And what is reality, if not a collective hallucination agreed upon by (mostly) everyone?

-Shared non-sensorial: things like the gods of mainstream religions, or country borders.
+Shared non-sensorial: things like the gods of mainstream religions, marriage, ownership, or country borders.
 Non-physical things that are however (almost) universally agreed upon (to various extents).

 Non-shared sensorial: hallucinations, basically.